lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * From -03 to -04:
    * Restructure of section 1
-   * Added references to CBOR Certificates
+   * Added references to C509 Certificates
    * Change in CIPHERTEXT_2 -> plaintext XOR KEYSTREAM_2 (test vector not updated)
    * "K_2e", "IV_2e" -> KEYSTREAM_2
    * Specified optional message 4